 Oasis – Merry Xmas Everybody

-Oasis were big fans of Slade and had a hit with ‘Come on Feel the Noise’ but this version of Merry Xmas Everybody was never released.
-It featured in the end credits to the British TV comedy ‘The Royle Family‘.
-This is the full version which is a rather low key effort from the Manchester band.
+Oasis were big fans of Slade and had a hit with ‘Cum on Feel the Noize’ but this version of Merry Xmas Everybody was never released.
+It featured in the end credits to the Christmas Special British TV comedy ‘The Royle Family‘.
+This is the full version which is a rather low-key effort from the Manchester band.

 Tony Christie – Merry Xmas Everybody

 A decent version by British top Crooner Tony Christie!
 It’s the only swing version I’ve ever heard and it’s kinda grown on me!
 The video itself is a bit of a parody of the Royle Family TV sitcom.
 This is, I think, one of the better versions out there.

 American rockers, Rooney, did a decent version that appeared on the ‘The Year They Recalled Santa Claus‘ and the O.C MIX3: Have a Very Merry Chrismukkah soundtrack.
 It’s an indie kind of version but pretty good and sticks to the original lyrics.

 A rumbustious version from Katy Nash and a lot of fun.
 Does it seem people from across the pond have never heard about the festive British classic?
 It’s hard to comprehend when it’s been a part of my life for so long, that there are millions upon millions of people who have never had the pleasure of singing along to it.
 I like this version a lot!

 So there you have a few versions to mull over, but although some of them are fine, I don’t think you can beat the original ‘Merry Xmas Everybody‘ by Slade.

 This is a solid top 10 Christmas Classic for me and one I never get tired of hearing!